g4eml/RP2040_OOK48_LCD/README.md

 GPS data from the HMI module is connected to IO pin 4.
 1 PPS pulse from the GPS module is conneced to IO pin 3.

-## USB Drive Mode.

-If an SD card is present there will be an additonal line visible on the Config Page.
-'Activate USB Drive Mode" .
-Clicking on this button will activate the USB Memory stick emulation mode.
-You can then connect the HMI module to a PC and the contents of its SD card will appear as a USB drive.
-This allows the download and deletion of the saved text files without removing the SD card.

-This mode can pnly be exited by powering off the module.

 ## 3D Printed Enclosure